tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Colombia.md

 * All the payment process values must be formatted in thousands (i.e., 1,200.00 or 1,200) without exception.
 * If the payment request is successful, the transaction has state `PENDING` and responseCode `PENDING_TRANSACTION_CONFIRMATION`; this is because the payer is redirected to the selected bank to complete the payment; you must redirect the payer to the URL returned in the extra parameter `BANK_URL`.
 * The URL returned in the extra parameter `BANK_URL` is configured in the PayU Module and must show the following information:<br><br>![PrintScreen](/assets/Payments/PSEresponse-en.png)<br>Parameters starting with $ symbol are sent via `GET`.
-* Once the client click the Pay button, this must be disabled to avoid sending a new request over the same payment.
+* Once the client clicks the Pay button, this must be disabled to avoid sending a new request over the same payment.
 * It is recommended to display a wait message while your customer is redirected.
 * Do not show the bank site in containers (frames, panel, iframes, etc).
 The payment process must be fluid.
 Furthermore, avoid opening the bank site in a new tab nor a new browser window.
 If you need to use a new tab or window, block the origin page to avoid sending a new request over the same payment.
 * You must add in the response page the options to retry the payment, finish the transaction and print the receipt.